rafamsalas/ywebca/chapter03/README.md

     <tr>
       <th>Recursion 1</th>
       <td>

       The AI department is developing a system to beat the game Contra for the Nintendo Entertainment System.
 The AI they've built is not very good.
 Your project manager a code that can be entered into the game to increase the AI's chances of beating the game.
 You are given the code and a virtual controller.

     Create a function to add to the AI that accepts `code` and `controller`.

     `code` is given as an object that contains a sequence of strings accessed through a `next`, `last`, and `curr`. `next` changes the current item of the sequence to the next. `last` changes the current item of the sequence to the last. `next` and `last` return the current item on success and undefined on fail. `curr` returns the current item in the sequence.

-        'controller' accepts a string.
-When it recives the correct string for a sequence and is ready to receive another string in the sequence
+    `controller` accepts a string.
+When it receives the correct string for a sequence and is ready to receive another string in the sequence it will return `true` it will otherwise return `false`.

+    Create a recursive function that accepts a code and controller.
+It should send the current code item in the sequence to controller.
+After sending the item, check if there is another item, and if move code to the next item of the sequence and pass the code and controller to a new call of your recursive function.
+Finish the exercise by calling your new function with code and controller.

-        Note: The AI does not have access to for or while loops
+    Note: The AI does not have access to for or while loops.

       </td>
     </tr>
     <tr>